Tokyo Paralympic Digest: Markus Rehm wins third consecutive gold in long jump | DW | 01.09.2021

 On Wednesday, Germany's Rehm made good on those words, winning gold in the long jump for the third time in a row.

-He jumped 8.18 metres in the rain, winning by 79 centimeters ahead of France's Dimitri Pavade.
+He jumped 8.18 meters in the rain, winning by 79 centimeters ahead of France's Dimitri Pavade.

 Since his international debut at the 2011 World Championships, Rehm has won gold in the long jump at every Paralympics, Worlds and European Championships.